 For best results, you should include at least several hundred training video segments per label to create an accurate model.
 This number can vary depending on the complexity of your data.

 You can also provide videos in the CSV data file without specifying any labels.
-You must then use the AutoML Video Classification UI to apply labels to your data before you train your model.
+You must then use the AutoML Video UI to apply labels to your data before you train your model.
 To do so, you only need to provide the Cloud Storage URI for the video followed by three commas, as shown in the following example.

 You do not need to specify validation data to verify the results of your trained model.
-AutoML Video Classification automatically divides the rows identified for training into training and validation data.
+AutoML Video automatically divides the rows identified for training into training and validation data.
 70% for training and 30% for validation.

 Save the contents as a CSV file in your Google Cloud Storage bucket.